acezen3d/AzShadersDocument/common/mesh_property_descriptions.md

     - [DisplaceOffset](#displaceoffset)

 ### VertexNormalMap
 Normal map applied per vertex in the vertex function, defined in tangent space, use RGB color encoding, not DXT5nm encoding.
-Unlike normal maps applied in the fragment function, this truly modifies the mesh's normals, so the tessellation and displacement are also affected. `alpha` channel is its application strength mask.
+Unlike normal maps applied in the fragment function, this truly modifies the mesh's normals, so it can also be called a custom mesh normal map.

+**Notes**
+- `alpha` channel of this texture, together with `VertexNormalStrength`, determines the strength of custom mesh normals applied in subsequent stages.
+However, they do not affect the tessellation and displacement.
+- The tessellation and displacement can be affected by custom mesh normals, with the strength masked by `green` channel of textures `TessSmoothMap` and `DisplaceMap`.

 ### VertexNormalStrength
 `VertexNormalMap` application strength, will be multiplied with `VertexNormalMap` `alpha` channel.